delliott0000/GamBot/README.md

 - Create a new Discord application [here](https://discord.com/developers/applications).
 Create a bot user for this application and copy the token.
 Keep this safe and don't give it to anyone.
 Add the bot to one of your servers, so that you can interact with it.
 - Make sure you have Python >= 3.10 as well as the listed requirements installed.
 Many are dependencies of discord.py.
 - Open the file named `envvar.env` and replace the values with your own.
 For variables that take a list of values, separate each value with only a comma.
 - Makes sure the `envvar.env` and `data.db` files are kept in the same directory as main.py.
 Do not rename either of them.
-These files store user data, so it's recommended to back them up regularly.
+These files are what store your user & configuration data, so it's recommended to back them up regularly.
 - Run main.py.